-35,000

-85%
+35,000 85% 51%

-placed in in FTE within 1 year of learnerships program completion were women
+placed in in FTE within 1 year of of beneficiaries in FTE

+learnerships program completion were women

-According to EOH's monitoring data, EOH placed over 35,000 beneficiaries in learnerships through the wider Youth Jobs Creation Initiative from 2012 to 2015.
-276 85% of the beneficiaries placed were in full-
+According to EOH's monitoring data, EOH placed over 35,000 beneficiaries in learnerships through the wider Youth Jobs Creation Initiative from 2012 to 2015.275 85% of the beneficiaries placed were in full-

-272 While 1,789 learners formed the total population of program participants, the response was only sent to 572 learners and of that amount, 213 responded but only 155 were submitted.
+271 While 1,789 learners formed the total population of program participants, the response was only sent to 572 learners and of that amount, 213 responded but only 155 were submitted.
 685 learners were omitted from the survey because they were still busy with it.
 Another 332 were omitted by error, 96 had no email address for the survey link to be sent to, and the balance (104) had contact details which had changed recently.

-$^{^{273}}$ EOH (2015).
+272 EOH (2015).
 The EOH Work Readiness Initiative: Final Narrative Report.
 South Africa: EOH.

-274 Ihid
+273 Ibid.

-275 EOH defined resilience as 'the ability to handle change.'
+274 EOH defined resilience as 'the ability to handle change.'

-276 EOH (2015).
+275 EOH (2015).
 The EOH Work Readiness Initiative: Final Narrative Report.
 South Africa: EOH.